Living Australian knights and dames

-Living Dames
+Living dames

-Living Knights
+Living knights

-Note 1: In 1981 as Prince of Wales, King Charles III was awarded a substantive knighthood of the Order of Australia (AK), despite not being an Australian.
+Note 1: In 1981 as Prince of Wales, King Charles III was awarded a substantive knighthood of the Order of Australia (AK), despite not being an Australian (this required an amendment to the Constitution of the Order of Australia).
 He has been the Sovereign Head of the Order of Australia since his accession to the throne on 8 September 2022.